RaghavSood/FBMessageScraper/README.md

 1. Get the conversation ID for those messages by opening [http://graph.facebook.com/{username-of-chat-partner}](http://graph.facebook.com/{username_of_chat_partner})
 2. Copy the `id` value from there
-3. For group conversations, the ID can be retrieved from the messages tab, as part of the URL
+3. For group conversations, the ID can be retrieved from the messages tab, as part of the URL.
+You must use `group_dumper.py` instead.
 4. Run the command `python dumper.py {id} 2000`, and put the value you retrieved for ID earlier

-Messages are saved by default to `~/Development/Facebook/MessagesDump/Messages/{id}/`
+Messages are saved by default to `Messages/{id}/`

 Known Issues
 ============